LamaAni/postgres-xl-helm/examples/deployments/README.md

 The examples use the tool [helmfile]() to deploy the chart onto a cluster.

+# Resources

+The resources chosen in these examples are specifically low to allow these examples to be tested on local machines.
+Recommended values for nodes can be found in the main README file.

 # Helmfile, in (very) short

 Allows for deploying helm releases, given either a directory or a repo url.